justin-napolitano/cross_poster/README.md

 # cross_poster

-A lightweight Python service to automatically cross-post updates from an RSS/Atom feed to social platforms like Bluesky and Mastodon, with optional manual approval via a push notification.
+A lightweight Python service that monitors an RSS/Atom feed and automatically cross-posts new entries to social platforms such as Bluesky and Mastodon.
+It also supports sending a push notification with a preformatted Twitter intent link for optional manual approval.

 ## Features

-- Monitors a specified RSS/Atom feed for new entries
+- Continuously monitors a specified RSS/Atom feed for new entries
-- Automatically posts new entries to Bluesky and Mastodon
+- Automatically posts new entries to Bluesky and Mastodon if configured
-- Sends a push notification containing a preformatted X (Twitter) intent link for quick manual approval
+- Sends a push notification containing a Twitter intent link to enable manual approval
-- Maintains state to avoid duplicate postings
+- Maintains posting state to prevent duplicate posts
-- Runs as a Docker container for easy deployment
+- Runs as a Docker container for straightforward deployment and management

 ## Tech Stack

-- Python 3.12 (using `python:3.12-slim` base image)
+- Python 3.12 (using the `python:3.12-slim` Docker base image)
-- Libraries: `feedparser`, `atproto` (Bluesky client), `mastodon.py`, `requests`
+- Python libraries: `feedparser`, `atproto` (Bluesky client), `mastodon.py`, `requests`
-- Containerization: Docker, Docker Compose
+- Containerization with Docker and Docker Compose

 ## Getting Started

 ### Prerequisites

 - Docker and Docker Compose installed on your system
-- Access credentials for Bluesky and/or Mastodon if you want to enable posting
+- Optional: Access credentials for Bluesky and/or Mastodon
-- A push notification service webhook (e.g., Pushover) if you want manual approval notifications
+- Optional: Push notification service webhook (e.g., Pushover) for manual approval notifications

 ### Installation & Running